dell/csm-docs/content/docs/getting-started/installation/installationwizard/operator.md

    - **customRegistry** –  When a user wants to pull all images from their own registry, they can set the customRegistry field in the CSM CR.
 All images will be pulled from this registry using the default names and paths.

    - **retainImageRegistryPath** – RetainImageRegistryPath is the boolean flag used to retain image registry path.
 This value is only used if customRegistry is set.
-      - When set to false and customRegistry set to my.artifactory-registry.example, a sample image pull be pulled from my.artifactory-registry.example/csi-vxflexos:v2.16.0
+      - When set to false and customRegistry set to my.artifactory-registry.example, a sample image will be pulled from my.artifactory-registry.example/csi-vxflexos:v2.16.0
-      - When set to true and customRegistry set to my.artifactory-registry.example, a sample image pull be pulled from my.artifactory-registry.example/dell/container-storage-modules/csi-vxflexos:v2.16.0
+      - When set to true and customRegistry set to my.artifactory-registry.example, a sample image will be pulled from my.artifactory-registry.example/dell/container-storage-modules/csi-vxflexos:v2.16.0<br><br>

    **Sample CustomRegistry Configuration:**
    ```yaml